Del Close: Death and legacy

-Bill Murray organized an early 65th birthday party and wake, shortly before Del's anticipated death as he lay on his deathbed in a Chicago hospital, memorialized in a two-part video.
+Bill Murray organized an early 65th birthday party and wake, shortly before Close's anticipated death as he lay on his deathbed in a Chicago hospital, memorialized in a two-part video.

 Following Close's death, his former students in the Upright Citizens Brigade founded the annual Del Close Marathon, three days of continuous improvisation by hundreds of performers at various venues in New York City.